SuhrudhSarathy/xiron/README.md

 ```bash
 cargo run --example websocket_client
 ```
 The client sends velocity commands to the server to command the robot to move in circles.
+You can use the config file from [here](examples/websocket_client/config.yaml)

 ## Export Simulator and Renderer
 Since rust provides completely self-contained binaries, exporting the _simulator_ and _renderer_ binaries and running them standalone should work fine.